-Early settlers who chose to make a home in a new area often had to decide where to live based on the location of rivers and streams.
-Not only were these waterways sources of water, but they also enabled settlers to travel to other areas.
+Early settlers who chose to make a home in a new area often had to decide where to live based upon the location of rivers and streams.
+Not only were these waterways sources of water, they also enabled settlers to travel to other areas.

 To make travel between settlements separated by bodies of water easier, bridges were eventually built.
 Today, we take them for granted.
 But think about how much more difficult life might be if they didn't exist!

 The first bridges were most likely simple logs placed over small streams.
-Now, bridges of many types are used to make it easier to cross over a variety of obstacles, including waterways, valleys, roads and railroad tracks.
+The science of engineering has come a long way since then.
+Now, bridges of many types are used to make it easier to cross over a variety of obstacles, including waterways, valleys, roads, and railroad tracks.

-Believe it or not, there are more than 500,000 bridges in the United States today.
-They come in a variety of lengths and styles, but they almost all fall into one of three basic types of bridges: beam, arch or suspension bridges.
+Believe it or not, there are over 500,000 bridges in the United States today.
+They come in a variety of lengths and styles, but they almost all fall into one of three basic types of bridges: beam, arch, or suspension bridges.

 The main difference between the three types of bridges is what distance they can cross in a single span.
 A span is how far it is between bridge supports, which can be columns, towers or even the walls of a canyon.